stack-auth/stack/docs/docs/03-api-documentation/01-app.md

     The URL of the handler root.
 If you want to change the URL of your handler to something other than `/handler`, you can change it here.

     Note that you also need to change the `[...stack]/page.tsx` file to the corresponding location.
-When you want to use your website in a non-local environment, you need to change the handler URL in the Stackframe dashboard as well.
+When you want to use your website in a non-local environment, you need to change the handler URL in the Stack dashboard as well.